emissary-ingress/emissary/docs/howtos/sso/salesforce.md

           # Identifies which Filter to use for the path and hose above
           filters:
             - name: salesforce
-            # Any additional scopes granted in step 6 above can be requested with the arguments field
+            # Any additional scope values granted in step 6 above can be requested with the arguments field
             #  arguments:
-            #    scopes:
+            #    scope:
             #    - refresh_token

     ```

 3. Apply both the `Filter` and `FilterPolicy` above with `kubectl`